 When is the best time to visit Keukenhof Gardens?
 The park is open every year from late March until mid May, but the weather of the preceding months can greatly affect the blooming season.
 I went during the first week of April and only a few tulips were blooming.
 The middle of April is probably a safer bet.
 If you want to plan ahead, check out the weekly bloom forecast at Tulips in Holland.

 Large pavilions host an assortment of floral shows throughout the spring season.
 I was most impressed by the tulip exhibition inside the Willem-Alexander Pavilion.
 Delighted visitors were greeted with row upon row of vibrant blooms and I could easily have spent several hours admiring them all.

 Every year Keukenhof Gardens boast a new theme.
-When I visited in 2016, the theme was the “Dutch Golden Age,” a period of history in which Holland achieved great artistic success and economic prosperity.
+When I visited, the theme was the “Dutch Golden Age,” a period of history in which Holland achieved great artistic success and economic prosperity.
 This was supposedly demonstrated by a mosaic made of flowers, but it wasn’t well marked on the map and I missed it completely.
 However, I did stumble upon a sweet little garden created using broken bits of Delft Blue pottery.

 If you want to explore the neighboring flower fields in Lisse, give yourself plenty of time.
 I was exhausted after many hours spent wandering through Keukenhof and contented myself with blurred glimpses through the bus window on the return to Amsterdam.
 Bike rentals are available near the entrance to the gardens.

 Do you plan to visit to Keukenhof Gardens from Amsterdam?